 One of the reasons why many students choose Uppsala University is its vibrant student life and traditions.
-While the traditions can be traced far back in the past, they are also constantly being renewed and adapted to our time.
+While the traditions can often be traced far back into the past, they are constantly being renewed and adapted to our time.

-Is it possible to raft the Fyris river when the water level is at its highest?
-Two students decided to try on the Walpurgis Eve of 1975 - and that was the start of one of Uppsala's most popular traditions, the running of the falls.
+Is it possible to raft the river Fyris when the water level is at its highest?
+Two students decided to try on 30 April 1975 – and that was the start of one of Uppsala's most popular traditions, the running of the falls.

-The running of the falls is one of many events at Uppsala's largest student festival, Walpurgis Eve.
-The city's streets are filled with people celebrating by having picnics in Ekonomikumparken, donning their student caps outside Carolina Rediviva, listening to spring songs by the Gunilla Bell and much more.
+The running of the falls is one of many events at Uppsala's largest student festival, the Last Day of April.
+The city’s streets are filled with people celebrating by having picnics in Ekonomikum Park, donning their student caps on the hill below Carolina Rediviva, watching the running of the falls, listening to spring songs by the Gunilla Bell and much more.

-A ‘spex’ is an amateur comedy theatre act performed by university students.
-Uppsala spexes are parodical plays with rhyming dialogue, often with historical motifs, songs and music.
-They differ from spexes in Lund where the dialogue is not rhymed.
+Uppsala ‘spexes’ are farces written in rhyming dialogue, often with historical motifs, songs and music.
+They have been performed since the 19th century.
+They differ from spexes in Lund, where the dialogue is not rhymed.

-Spexes are a part of Uppsala's rich student culture.
-Thanks to Uppsala’s 13 student ‘nations’ or clubs, student life here is truly unique.
-Join one of them to get access to pubs, lunches, libraries, balls, clubs, theatre, music and sports activities.
-The nations were founded in the 1600s and have since then been like a second home to students.
-Here you can grab a cup of coffee, study, borrow books from the nation library or join one of the many choirs and orchestras.
-Or why not take part in a spex?
+Spexes are part of the rich cultural life of Uppsala’s student ‘nations’ or clubs.
+The nations were founded in the 17th century and have since served as a home away from home for students.
+Here – apart from being in a spex – you can grab a cup of coffee, read regional newspapers and magazines, study, borrow books from the nation library or join one of the many choirs and orchestras.

-The university and the student unions arrange welcome activities at the beginning of each term, where new students get an introduction to Uppsala and its student life.
+The University and the students’ unions arrange welcoming orientations every semester to introduce new students to Uppsala and its student life.

 The Flogsta scream

-No one knows exactly when students in the Uppsala area of Flogsta started screaming out their angst into the night.
-Some sources claim with certainty that this behaviour started as early as the 1970s, others that it arose during exam periods in the 1980s.
+Every evening at 22:00, the students fling open their windows and the scream begins.
+No one knows exactly when students in the student housing area of Flogsta in Uppsala started screaming out their angst into the night.
+Some sources claim with certainty that this practice started as early as the 1970s, others that it arose during exam periods in the 1980s.

-The Flogsta scream has become a tradition, an attraction and a much needed safety valve for all those who feel that a cry of angst can work wonders for handling the stress and demands of student life.
+The Flogsta scream has become a tradition, an attraction and a much-needed safety valve for all those who feel now and then that a cry of angst can work wonders for handling the stress and demands of student life.